 LIQUIDITY AND CAPITAL RESOURCES

 Sources of Liquidity

 To date, we have not generated any material revenues.
-We have financed our operations to date principally through private placements of our preferred stock and proceeds from our public offerings of our common stock, as well as the net proceeds from our Controlled Equity Offering Sales Agreement.
+We have financed our operations to date principally through private placements of our preferred stock and proceeds from public offerings of our common stock.